Skip to main content

 * Interoperability

-- Did you deploy two inter-operable implementations?
+- Did you deploy two interoperable implementations?

 - Did you experience interoperability problems?

-* Effectiveness and sufficiency of OAM mechanism
+* Effectiveness and sufficiency of OAM mechanisms

 - Did PING work?